microsoft/vscode-webview-ui-toolkit/docs/getting-started.md

 }
 ```

-### Test that it all works
+### Make sure everything works

-Let's check that everything works by adding a `<vscode-button>` to the webview HTML and then opening the extension in the Extension Development Host window by pressing `F5`.
+It's time to run a test to see if everything works.
+To do this, add a `<vscode-button>` to the webview HTML, and then open the extension in the Extension Development Host window by pressing `F5`.

 ```typescript
 // file: src/panels/HelloWorldPanel.ts